What is This Week in History? >>

 Lizzie said:

-“This week in history is accessible either on the website or in your inbox as an email!
 Super convenient and easy to use.
-I am from a history geek family, so I really enjoy reading the emails and seeing what was happening on that day.
+I am from a history geek family, so I really enjoy reading the content and seeing what was happening on that day.

 “Each day is like a unit study already put together for you.
 Many days include a few links or ideas but many of them include a ton of links and resources.
 I appreciate having them ready to go so that all I have to do is pick and choose.

-“As I read through the emails, I’m impressed with the level of detail and work involved in preparing this resource.
+“As I read through it, I’m impressed with the level of detail and work involved in preparing this resource.
 It’s full of links and ideas.
-The email is not ‘chintzy’.
+This is is not ‘chintzy’.

 One of the great things about this resource is that the work is all done for you.
 Each week features the story and an explanation as well as photos, topics to discuss, links to further information or ideas for projects.
 All I have to is click, read, and plan which activities to highlight that week.
 Easy peasy!”